Rashid Johnson on Nature, Escapism, and Artwork with Utility

 Johnson’s work has been exhibited around the world, and he sits on the board of multiple museums, including the Guggenheim.
 Most recently, the Metropolitan Opera unveiled two of Johnson’s mosaics—made using everything from ceramic and mirror tiles to oyster shells and wax—as part of an exhibition titled “The Chorus,” on display throughout the 21-22 season.

 The works decorating the 2022-2023 season’s Aspen Cards will include images of Johnson’s mosaics and collages titled “Broken Men,” “Escape Collage,” and “Broken Crowd,” as well as photography of his towering plant installation titled “The Crisis.”
-In addition to the works featured on this season’s Aspen Cards, there will be a limited-edition ski featuring Rashid’s work, exclusively available for sale at ASPENX.
+In addition to the works featured on this season’s Aspen Cards, there will be a limited-edition ski featuring Rashid’s work, exclusively available for sale at Aspen Collection.

 “I went through an archive of images and chose some that reflected all my work,” said Johnson when discussing how he chose which pieces would be featured.
 “And I was thinking about escapism and things being out in nature.”